 I am a somatic psychotherapist (soma = body in Greek) and Certified Eating Disorders Specialist, through the International Association of Eating Disorder Professionals.

-Early in my career, I focused on helping individuals find ease and freedom in the body through traditional “talk” therapy and the expressive arts modalities.
+Early in my career, I focused on helping individuals find freedom in the body through traditional “talk” therapy and the expressive arts modalities.
 I developed the first intensive outpatient program for eating disorders in the nation with Dr. Anita Johnston author of Eating in the Light of the Moon.
-During the past decade I have increasingly incorporated mindfulness and movement into my treatment approach.
-More recently, I became trained in Somatic Experiencing™, which works on the principle that trauma happens in the body, that healing trauma is possible, and the body has resources and power to help us overcome overwhelming experiences.
+After relocating to NC in 2006, I served as the Eating Disorder Coordinator at Duke University for nine years managing a clinical team, facilitating workshops, and providing academic instruction to professionals both on campus and in the surrounding community.

 When I am not working, I enjoy spending time with my family and pets.
-I use yoga, dance, nature, music, and mindfulness for my own self-care and firmly believe that self-care is critical for those in the helping profession.
+I use yoga, dance, nature, music, and Pilates for my own self-care and firmly believe that self-care is critical for those in the helping profession.